by Pastor Tim Burt

 I had long hair at the time.
 Not super long but below my collar yet not resting on my shoulders.
 My friend, who had become my boss, knew that he was about to ask me to step into management, but knew that I’d have to move beyond our friendship to respect his authority.
 He tested me knowing that if I couldn’t, it would never work out.
 He asked me to get a haircut, cutting my hair above my shirt collar.
 I had no idea he was thinking about moving me into management.
 I said I would cut my hair but then didn’t.
 He asked me two weeks later and I said I would but I didn’t.
 This went on for a couple of months and it was starting to strain our relationship.
 He had the right to make me get a haircut but it was rarely enforced anywhere else and I couldn’t figure out why he was picking on me.
 It was souring our relationship but it was really my fault.

 One day he gave me an ultimatum.
 Get the haircut within two days or be fired.
 I just couldn’t believe he was serious.
-I knew that I was well liked by all and that they valued my efforts on the job, so I ignored his request again.
+I knew that I was well-liked by all and that they valued my efforts on the job, so I ignored his request again.
 Two days later, he fired me.
 I was absolutely shocked.
-I couldn’t believe it nor could any one else there.
+I couldn’t believe it nor could anyone else there.
 I had to leave the premises and not come back.
-It sent me in a mental tailspin.
+It sent me into a mental tailspin.
 I cried.
 I got mad.
 I cried more.
 And then I began to break.
 I began to look inside my heart and over the entire experience.
 I wasn’t a Christian at this time, but most people in any crisis end up talking to God whether they admit they believe in Him or not.
 I could see I had disrespected him amongst the employees with my defiance and attitude of indifference.
 I was truly sorry.

 I went back to him to apologize (with my hair cut short) but it was too late in his eyes.
 I went to my regional manager who I knew really liked me.
-I sat down with him, confessed my sins, told him I was sincerely sorry and begged him to give me another chance and give me my job back.
+I sat down with him, confessed my sins, told him I was sincerely sorry, and begged him to give me another chance and give me my job back.
 He intervened and did.

 I again sincerely apologized to my boss and let everyone else know my attitude had been wrong.
-A year later they offered me a transfer and huge promotion for a management job that would have made me the youngest person to ever hold that level of management and responsibility.
+A year later they offered me a transfer and huge promotion to a management job that would have made me the youngest person to ever hold that level of management and responsibility.

 As a Christian, I look back on that experience and it reminds me of 2 Corinthians 7:10 (NIV).
 It says, “Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.”

-May people get stuck in the problems they’ve created because they will not look deep inside, examine their hearts, and own up to their faults.
+Many people get stuck in the problems they’ve created because they will not look deep inside, examine their hearts, and own up to their faults.
 They pridefully defend their wrong actions.
 But for the person that does feel and show remorse, this is the beginning of what godly sorrow means.
 This is step one.
 But it can’t stop there.
 It must lead to repentance—not just trying to get out of trouble or past the problem.
 Repentance means coming to the recognition of what was wrong, and with sincere regret and sorrow, admitting, taking responsibility for, and committing to change the grievance.

 I know that when things get tough because of wrong choices and mistakes we’ve made, we want instant forgiveness and restoration.
 God wants to redeem and deliver us but He also wants to make sure we have sincerely learned and turned from the cause of our self-inflicted woes.